-- I. The 421-g tax incentive program provides 14-year tax exemption and abatement benefits for the conversion of commercial buildings to multiple dwellings in Downtown Manhattan.
+- The 421-g tax incentive program provides 14-year tax exemption and abatement benefits for the conversion of commercial buildings to multiple dwellings in Downtown Manhattan.
 All rental units in the project become subject to rent stabilization for the duration of the benefits.
 These units are subject to High Rent/Vacancy decontrol if the initial rent level is \$2,000 or more.
-Also, an additional 35 condo units were created under this tax incentive program in 2006. - 2.
+In 2008, none of the converted units had initial rent levels above \$2,000.
+Also, an additional 278 condo units were created under this tax incentive program in 2008. - 2.
 The 420-c tax incentive program provides a complete exemption from real estate taxes for the term of the regulatory agreement (up to 30 years).
-Eligible projects are owned or controlled by a not-for-profit Housing Development Fund Company, subject to an HPD regulatory agreement which requires use as low-income housing and are financed in part with a loan from the City or State in conjunction with federal low-income housing tax credits. - 3.The 2005 Housing and Vacancy Survey reported a total of 43,317 rent controlled units in New York City. - 4.
-The final count for petitions for High Rent/High Income decontrol may be slightly reduced as they are subject to appeal or in some cases, to review by a court of competent jurisdiction. - Decontrol of certain high rent apartments was instituted in New York City twice before, in 1964 and in 1968.

-- 6. In March 2000, the City Council passed Local Law Intro No. 669-A, which amended the administrative code of the City of New York, in relation to extending the rent stabilization laws with certain amendments to such laws and the rent control law. - 7.
-A recent court decision affecting units in Brooklyn and Queens ruled that apartments in buildings that have converted to co-op/condo status may remain rent stabilized for a new rental tenant even after a stabilized tenant vacates the apartment. - Almost the entire number of the estimated net loss of 6,022 units to the rent stabilized housing stock will remain as housing units in New York City.
+Eligible projects are owned or controlled by a not-forprofit Housing Development Fund Company, subject to an HPD regulatory agreement which requires use as low-income housing and are financed in part with a loan from the City or State in conjunction with federal low-income housing tax credits. - 3.
+The 2008 Housing and Vacancy Survey reported a total of 40,480 rent controlled units in New York City. - In previous years the units leaving rent control and entering rent stabilization were reported citywide and by borough.
+Borough level data was not provided to the Rent Guidelines Board this year. - 5.
+The final count for petitions for High Rent/High Income decontrol may be slightly reduced as they are subject to appeal or in some cases, to review by a court of competent jurisdiction. - Decontrol of certain high rent apartments was instituted in New York City twice before, in 1964 and in 1968. - In March 2000, the City Council passed Local Law Intro No. 669-A, which amended the administrative code of the City of New York, in relation to extending the rent stabilization laws with certain amendments to such laws and the rent control law. - A court decision affecting units in Brooklyn and Queens ruled that apartments in buildings that have converted to co-op/condo status may remain rent stabilized for a new rental tenant even after a stabilized tenant vacates the apartment. - Almost the entire number of the estimated net loss of units to the rent stabilized housing stock will remain as housing units in New York City.
 These units would convert from rent stabilization to either forms of ownership or to non-regulated rental units unless they are demolished.

-Summary Table on Additions and Subtractions to the Rent Stabilized Housing Stock in 2006
+Summary Table of Additions and Subtractions to the Rent Stabilized Housing Stock in 2008

 Program Number of Units

 ADDITIONS

-421-a + 2,264
+421-a + 1,856

-J-51 conversions + 130
+J-51 conversions + 55

-Mitchell-Lama buyouts + 3,040
+Mitchell-Lama buyouts + 101

-Loft conversions + 81
+Loft conversions + 35

-Other Additions + 1,803
+Other Additions + 5,632

 CHANGES

-Rent control to rent stabilization + 634
+Rent control to rent stabilization + 887

-Subtotal Additions & Changes + 7,952
+Subtotal Additions & Changes + 8,566

 SUBTRACTIONS

-Co-op and Condo subtractions - 1,567
+Co-op and Condo subtractions - 1,405

-High Rent/Vacancy Decontrol - 9,983
+High Rent/Vacancy Decontrol - 12,800

-High Rent/High Income Decontrol - 301
+High Rent/High Income Decontrol - 278

-421-a Expiration - 263
+421-a Expiration - 376

-J-51 Expiration - 236
+J-51 Expiration - 176

-Substantial Rehabilitation - 350
+Substantial Rehabilitation - 421

-Commercial/Professional conversion - 135
+Commercial/Professional conversion - 56

-Other Subtractions - 1,139
+Other Subtractions - 1,321

-Subtotal Subtractions - 13,974
+Subtotal Subtractions - 16,833

 NET TOTAL

-Net Estimated Loss - 6,022
+Net Estimated Loss - 8,267